CNCA-CeNAT/CRHPCS-2018/openacc/lab2/README.md

 In this step, use the NVPROF profiler, or your preferred performance analysis tool, to identify the important routines in the application and examine the loops within these routines to determine whether they are candidates for acceleration.
-Then write the command below in the pbs file to gather a CPU profile.
+Then, write the command below in the pbs file to gather a CPU profile.

     $ nvprof --cpu-profiling on --cpu-profiling-mode top-down ./cg
     Rows: 8120601, nnz: 218535025